akshat662/rag-foodsafety/README.md

 This project is containerized, API-served, logged, and evaluated.
 It does not have monitoring/alerting, CI/CD, autoscaling, load testing, or an SLA — the things that would make "production-grade" an accurate claim.
-See `docs/INTERVIEW_NOTES.md` for how this distinction gets explained out loud.